Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 Z statistics for in-set genes were compared to all genes using a permutation test to determine significance of the associations
 @subramanianGeneSetEnrichment2005.

-#figure(
-  image("mainfigures/figure3.svg"),
-  caption: [
-    *Feature Set Enrichment Analysis Reveals associations between microbial genes and VEP*#linebreak() (A) Volcano plots of of gene sets tested with feature set enrichment analysis (FSEA) for all 6 VEP features for each visit (visit-1 top, visit-2 middle, visit-3 bottom) with enrichment score (E.S.) compared to log scaled FDR-corrected p-value (Q).
-        Colored dots were significantly enriched (positive E.S.) or depleted (negative E.S.) relative to the tested VEP feature.
-    (B) Summary of results in (A), showing the fraction of each class of neuroactive genes (neurotransmitter metabolism, SCFA metabolism, amino acid metabolism, or other) that were statistically significantly enriched or depleted for each VEP feature for each visit in the analysis.
-    (C) Enrichment plots for selected gene sets and their association with P1 latency.
-        Each plot shows the distribution of associations of individual genes within the gene set and the VEP feature.
-        Dots are colored if the geneset as a whole was significantly associated.
-        Enrichment plots for all gene set / VEP feature associations are shown in @figureS2.
-],
-) <figure3>
-#v(1em)

 Of the 35 genesets assessed,
 19 had sufficient representation to test,